pajato/GameChat/ISSUES.md

 Short Term Issues needing resolution.
 Longer term itesm should be logged on GitHub.

+- Automate bug reporting process as on overflow menu item.
+Send reports to Pajato Support and to GitHub issues for GameChat.
+- Do Play Store alpha release.
 - Revive the connected tests towards an end of having broken tests fixed and a > 90% coverage level, an ongoing task.
-- Determine if DatabaseManager#updateExperience() is needed or if the updateChildren() will work directly.
 - Do SVG homework in preparation to start replacing all PNG icons.
-- Automate bug reporting process as on overflow menu item.
-Send reports to Pajato Support and to GitHub issues for GameChat.
 - Add member rooms to the room list screens.
 - Replace Chat FAM model with the new Experience one.
 - Move Chat fragments to a resume/pause registration model.